NinevaStudios/nineva-docs/docs/ue-plugins/facebook-goodies.md

 ## Fill in iOS-specific Project settings

-Make sure to copy the Client Token, as well as enable Automatic Event Logging and Advertiser ID Collection if needed.
+Make sure to copy the Client Token (from Settings -> Advanced -> Security on the dashboard), as well as enable Automatic Event Logging and Advertiser ID Collection if needed.
 These flags are also required for the event logging to work properly on iOS 14 and later.

 ![](images/facebook/FacebookFillIOSSettings.png ':size=900')